-The British enclave 400km away is the most recent addition to the European football family – although not FIFA’s.
-Its Victoria Ground not up to the mark to host Euro 2016 qualifiers and its panoramic Europa Point Stadium not yet built, UEFA’s newest members have relocated to the Algarve to take on the likes of Ireland, Scotland and Germany.
+The British enclave 400km away is one of the most recent additions to the European football family – although not FIFA’s.
+With its Victoria Ground not up to the mark to host Euro 2016 qualifiers and its panoramic Europa Point Stadium not yet built, UEFA’s newest members relocated to the Algarve to take on the likes of Ireland, Scotland and Germany.

-Though Algarve resorts such as Portimão and Vilamoura are filled with foreigner-focused bar and restaurants broadcasting Premier League matches, the domestic game here has never been particularly strong.
-Look at a map of the 2015-16 Primeira Liga teams and the one furthest south is Setúbal just outside Lisbon.
+Though Algarve resorts such as Portimão and Vilamoura are filled with foreigner-focused bar and restaurants broadcasting Premier League matches, the domestic game here was never particularly strong.
+A map of the 2015-16 Primeira Liga teams reveals that the one furthest south was Setúbal, just outside Lisbon.